Waveyyyy/dotfiles/vim/README.md

 # Wavess .vimrc

->> Wavess
+> Wavess
+>
->> 21/07/2021
+> 21/07/2021

+&nbsp;

-* Updated my vimrc, combined a lot of the stuff from other peoples vimrc's
+Updated my vimrc, combined a lot of the stuff from other peoples vimrc's

-* Will be adding more in the coming weeks, current list of content is as follows
+Will be adding more in the coming weeks, current list of content is as follows

+&nbsp;

 1. Colour Scheming
     * Gruvbox Theme (what else did you expect)